isomerpages/cris-scri/_national-coordinating-body/SCRI Academy/About SCRI Academy.md

 </div>
 <p>In complementary to the public healthcare institution onboarding programme,
 SCRI offers a coaching programme tailored for newly-hired CRCs with less than one year of experience.
-This programme, comprising of 2 half-day sessions, is designed to acquaint CRCs with their roles and responsibilities, providing essential theoretical knowledge and practical tips to navigate basic duties smoothly.</p>
+This programme, comprising of 2 half-days, is designed to acquaint CRCs with their roles and responsibilities, providing essential theoretical knowledge and practical tips to navigate basic duties smoothly.</p>